Akash-Akki/Vehicle_CRUD_Application/README.md

 	  Or

+    Download and extract the source code.
-     Create a Spring Boot Project in any of the code and copy the below source code
+    Create a Spring Boot Project in any of the IDE.
+    Copy the above extracted source code in the project Run the project

+    Using Postman we can see the results of the APIs.
+    Sample Input and Sample Output are given below.

 2. Please find the TestResults.html to find the Junit Test results of the application.